English

 Celebrations such as World Book Day are used to invite authors into school and promote the pleasure and knowledge that can be gained from books.
 We also take advantage of our local authority’s events that have included workshops and visits from authors.

-Ready Steady Read Together Overview Years 2-6
+Ready Steady Read Together Overview for Years 2-6

 Useful websites for Parents